Create, Run and Check Session Results

 The GET request starts returning entries beginning at the entry number that the '

-determines the maximum number of entries returned from that pointAs reports are large objects, it is suggested that you only query ~1000 at a time, and use multiple calls to this endpoint to build up the full report list.
+start’ is set to, and 'countdetermines the maximum number of entries returned from that pointAs reports are large objects, it is suggested that you only query ~1000 at a time, and use multiple calls to this endpoint to build up the full report list.

 Example: The GET request in step 5 returns the

-, which would return 1000-1999.
+reportCount6570.
+This would mean that in the call for step 6 you could requeststart=0count=1000, which would return reports 0-999, followed by repeating the call withstart=1000count=1000, which would return 1000-1999.
 From this point you could continue to call in blocks of 1000 until the return is less than 1000.